 Keep Furniture in Scale

-Instead, choose a bed size that allows you to fit at least one nightstand large enough to hold its own beside the mattress, as in the bedroom shown here.
-Your dresser should match the nightstand in scale—often a dresser that is tall and narrow works better than a wide,... short piece in a small room.Continue to 9 of 9 below.
+Instead, choose a bed size that allows you to fit at least one or two nightstands large enough to hold their own beside the mattress, like the bedroom shown here.
+Your dresser should match the nightstand in scale—often, a dresser that is tall and narrow works better than a wide, short piece in a small room.

 Try a Light Palette